 But before you go and pledge your $7.99 a month, it's worth taking a moment to see if you can get more bang for your buck.

-On the Hulu side, that means access to a library of something like 1,500+ shows and 2,500+ films (on top of the thousands of titles you’re going to get on Disney Plus).
+On the Hulu side, that means access to a library of something like 1,500+ shows and 2,500+ films (on top of the titles you’re going to get on Disney Plus).
 This includes all of Hulu's original programming and co-productions like The Handmaid’s Tale and Normal People, in addition to old and new episodes of TV staple Saturday Night Live.

 And the ESPN Plus bolt-on will please the sports fan in the family.
 The streaming service's reputation has grown exponentially since launch and has won the rights to some of the biggest events on the globe.
 From exclusive UFC and boxing events, to daily MLB and NHL games and golf and tennis majors too.
-That’s all in addition to a whole host of original ESPN programmes.
+That’s all in addition to a whole host of original ESPN shows.

 How to get Disney Plus for free